spmaxsp/PurePyHome/README.md

 TODO

 ## Rodamap
- The planned features planned to be implemented in the near future are documented in the [ToDo](./ToDo.md) file.
+Features planned for implementation in the near future are documented in the [ToDo](./ToDo.md) file.

- A proper Roadmap will be added later.
+As far as the far future is concerned, a proper roadmap will follow.

 ## License
 This project is licensed under the MIT licence - see the [LICENSE](./LICENSE) file for details.